-Our full GNS model, GNS (P/R/H/C), uses a mixture of all four training distributions described in the previous section.
-This represents our most comprehensive training environment, and we anticipate that the resulting model will outperform alternatives that receive only a subset of the proposed training distributions.
-We test a series of these alternatives.
-The first, GNS (P/R/H), receives all but the bias training distribution C. In addition, we also evaluated two lesions that receive only synthetic data from the Bayesian model.
+distribution C. In addition, we also evaluated two lesions that receive only synthetic data from the Bayesian model.
 One of these, GNS (P/R), receives data from both of the two synthetic generators.
-The other, GNS (P), uses only the forwardsampling modality P. Each of our models is trained using minibatches of 60 meta-learning episodes (Appendix Section F.2).
+The other, GNS (P), uses only the forward-sampling modality P. Each of our models is trained using minibatches of 60 meta-learning episodes (Appendix F.2).

 Log-likelihood results for held-out human data are shown in Table 2.
-When evaluating test log-likelihoods, we mix the model distribution with a naive lapse distribution using weight α that is independently tuned for each model (Section F.3).
-Our full GNS model, GNS (P/R/H/C), performs the strongest on held-out data and shows a considerable improvement in log-likelihood over the Bayesian model.
+When evaluating test log-likelihoods, we mix the model distribution with a naive lapse distribution using weight α that is independently tuned for each model (Appendix F.3).
+Our full GNS model.
+GNS (P/R/H/C), performs the strongest on held-out data and shows a considerable improvement in log-likelihood over the Bayesian model.
 The improvement is further validated by a significant paired t-test that looks at per-token difference in log-likelihood $\ell(\theta) - \ell(\theta_0)$ between the GNS model, θ , and Bayesian model θ_0 [t(336) = 6.197, p < 0.001].
 After lesioning the bias training distribution, our GNS (P/R/H) model still exhibits a significant log-likelihood improvement over Bayesian program induction, although the gain is smaller.
-The simplest lesioned model, GNS (P), performs the weakest on held-out data and does not show a significant improvement over the Bayesian model.
+The simplest lesioned model, GNS (P), performs the weakest on held-out data and performs below worse than the Bayesian model.
 This result matches our intuition: the space of possible episodes generated from P is vast, and so it is unlikely that the model will receive sufficient experience with the types of support sets that are relevant to our human experiment.
-Our second lesion, GNS (P/R), is the first to outperform the symbolic Bayesian model and show a statistically significant improvement in log-likelihood.
-Like GNS (P), this model is trained solely on synthetic data from the Bayesian model; however, the way that episodes are sampled in R-by selecting a support S from the human experiment and then sampling query Q from the Bayesian posterior-ensures that a sufficient amount of relevant training experience is provided.
+Our second lesion, GNS (P/R), is the first to outperform the symbolic Bayesian model and show a statistically significant improvement in loglikelihood.
+Like GNS (P), this model is trained solely on synthetic data from the Bayesian model; however, the way that episodes are sampled in R - by selecting a support S from the human experiment and then sampling query Q from the Bayesian posterior - ensures that a sufficient amount of relevant training experience is provided.